SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 #### OData annotation vocabularies

+First, let's consider the simple and single word "readonly", and then what appears to be words within a wider syntactical structure in this larger example.

 The previous `@readonly` example was a CDS annotation that resulted in the generation of multiple OData annotations.

-In this current example, what we're looking at are annotations that are closer to the direct use of the combination of the OData annotation concepts of Vocabulary and Term.
-To understand this better, let's stare at the OData annotation vocabularies for a bit.
+In this current example, what we're looking at are annotations that are closer to the direct use of the combination of the OData annotation concepts of "vocabulary" and "term".
+To understand this better, let's start by taking a atep back, and staring at the OData annotation vocabularies for a few minutes.

 The standards document [OData Vocabularies Version 4.0 Committee Specification / Public Review Draft 01](http://docs.oasis-open.org/odata/odata-vocabularies/v4.0/odata-vocabularies-v4.0.html) outlines six vocabularies as follows (the summary document [OData specs](https://github.com/qmacro/odata-specs/blob/master/overview.md) provides some information on the different document stages such as "Committee Specification" and "Public Review"):